Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 ### The Economic Drivers

 The demand for decentralized financial services stems from real economic needs that traditional systems often serve poorly.
 Crypto holders want to earn yield on idle assets, while traders and institutions need leverage for market activities.
-In DeFi, you can deposit volatile assets and borrow stable dollars without selling your position, preserving upside exposure while accessing liquidity.
+In DeFi, users can deposit volatile assets and borrow stable dollars without selling their position, preserving upside exposure while accessing liquidity.
 However, this approach creates liquidation risk.

 Decentralized exchanges (often just called DEXs) address the custody and access problems of centralized platforms.
-When you trade on a DEX, you never give up control of your assets.
+When users trade on a DEX, they never give up control of their assets.
 Trades settle atomically on the same chain, completely removing custodial exchange risk.
 This approach enables permissionless listing of new assets and the bundling of complex transactions like trading plus lending plus staking in a single operation.

 ### The Fundamental Trade-offs